arunasujith/tenant-sample/README.md

 # tenant-sample
-Sample which Admin Services to Add tenants
+Sample to demonstrate on how to use Admin Services to Add tenants